 - Start up the system and check for leaks.

-A few different chemicals can be used to clean and flush the sludge from a blocked plate heat exchanger.
+A few different chemicals can be used to clean and flush the sludge from a blocked heat exchanger.

 The most common chemicals used are;